Can You Get Free Solar Panels and Solar Panel Grants in 2024?

 You have until 31st March 2027 to make use of the scrapped VAT for energy saving measures.
 When it comes to upgrading the home and making full use of this benefit, you can add other improvements to the job, but the bulk of the work should be for energy efficiency improvements.
 The installer will automatically deduct the cost from the job, providing it qualifies, so you don’t have to apply for this, unlike solar panel grants.

 According to MCS, the total number of photovoltaic (PV) installations saw a big jump in 2022 compared to the total installed in 2021.
 The number of installations between January and August alone (79,560) had already beaten the whole number achieved the previous year.
-The number is expected to be even higher in 2023.
+At the end of 2023, the total number of installations that year had reached more than 160,000.
 These numbers also include any installations through solar panel grants.

 You can see how these numbers compare in the interactive graph below.